HasChad/file-mover/README.md

-Little console app fore moving files from one folder to another folder
+Little console app for moving files from one folder to another folder